top of page

 However, on the day of this – our first Union briefing - "Don" Billy, Sr. never once touched upon this subject.
 Much less, the likelihood of it every happening.

-But, many years later I had to figure that even way back in 1970 he must've already known
+But, many years later I began to figure that even way back in 1970

-all about his kind of contractual BS.
+he must've already known all about this kind of contractual BS.

 Hell.
 How could he not have known?
 Hmm?